Day 1: Fly overnight to Ireland

 Day 5: Galway • Doolin • Killarney

-Travel via Doolin and the Cliffs of Moher on your way to scenic Killarney
+Travel via Doolin and the Cliffs of Moher to Killarney

 Visit the Cliffs of Moher, a set of breathtaking rock formations that run for 9 miles along the coast of Ireland